 An ohm is an ohm, right?
 Not so fast — there are many different types of resistors.
-In this article, you'll learn about the common types of resistors and their special characteristics.

 This article will show you how to build a very cool analog sound synthesizer.
 You will learn about analog sound generation, have a great project building experience, and have hours of sound synthesizing fun.
 I would say that the difficulty of this project is somewhere between an intermediate and advanced level.